LVWCC holds 24th volunteer planting event

 The efforts of these volunteers have created much-needed habitat for wildlife living along the Las Vegas Wash.
 Revegetation also has helped stabilize the Wash’s banks, reducing erosion and improving water quality into Lake Mead, the source of the Las Vegas Valley's drinking water.

-View photos of the 2013 Fall Wash Green-Up.
+View photos of the 2014 Spring Wash Green-Up.